Polyvinyl-Records/polyvinyl-records/artist_page.md

 For additional help troubleshooting any problems with tour dates displaying &mdash; please see the [Tours](tours.md) section.

 ## Artist Photo
-The Artist photo with the lowest display order will be shown on the Artist page.
+The artist photo with the lowest display order will be shown on the artist page.
 Only one photo can currently be displayed at a time.
 <p align="center"><img width=80% height=80% src="views/artist_photo.png"></p>

 ## Social Media Links
-Social media links will display underneath the Artist photo on the Artist page.
+Social media links will display underneath the artist photo on the artist page.
 <p align="center"><img width=80% height=80% src="views/social_links.png"></p>

-You can edit these pages in the Links tab of the Artist info page:
+You can edit these pages in the Links tab of the artist info page:

 ![](views/artist_page_links.png)

 ## Artist Releases
-Releases may be added to the artist page under the "Artist Page Albums" tab.
+Releases may be added to the artist page under the "artist Page Albums" tab.
 If there is a product associated with the album this image will be a link to that product.

 ## Featured Products
-These products will be displayed to the right of the Artist photo.
-We recommend having two products here, they will auto populate with the Artist's best selling products.
+These products will be displayed to the right of the artist photo.
+We recommend having two products here, they will auto populate with the artist's best selling products.

 ![](views/featured_artist_page.png)